What is a hernia?

 A previously repaired hernia site (Recurrent Incisional Hernia)

 Through a combination of exercise and genetics, the hole can get larger.
 As the hole increases in size, it often becomes more painful, particularly with physical activity.
-A noticeable bulge and pain or discomfort with activity are two of the most common signs that you have a hernia.

 Treatment Options